 Following this, the onboarding process is deemed to be complete and the client is assigned to their dedicated and fully-briefed client relationship manager.

 Yes, absolutely.
 I’m very mindful of the fact that I’m the first person a client will speak to after they’ve joined ROCK.
 I’m establishing foundations for our relationship from this point onward so make a concerted effort to be friendly, personable and to make the onboarding experience an enjoyable one.
 I’m naturally a very friendly and talkative person so that comes easily to me, though.
 I really enjoy meeting new people – and that includes our clients.

 I can answer that in one word: backups.
 Clients regularly come to us with backup solutions that simply don’t consider all possible eventualities.
 It’s not uncommon for clients to have no backup in place at all, in fact.

-Whilst we can’t put an optimum solution in place until we’ve fully audited their infrastructures, we can’t leave clients without backups for obvious reasons.
+Whilst we can’t put an optimum solution in place until we’ve fully audited their infrastructures, we can’t leave clients without robust data backups for obvious reasons.
 This means that we regularly have to source and implement short-term solutions that are sufficiently robust with very little notice.
 This often poses a challenge, but I’m proud to say it’s one we’ve risen to time and time again.

 I’ve spearheaded a lot of change within the onboarding team.
 I think I've brought a fresh perspective to existing procedures and vitally, have been trusted to enact change where I think it’s been required and the process is far more effective and, ultimately, quick as a result – meaning clients are much happier.